Someone once told me that dogs are natures greatest manipulators. I wish I could remember who that was.

 Doesn’t feel good, does it?

 Thankfully dogs aren’t exactly like humans in this way.
 They won’t take personal offense and want to get into a fight over it but they’ll certainly get the message that you’re attempting to disengage from them.
 Since the behavior goes unrewarded the dog eventually arrives at the realization that doing the behavior isn’t worth it since it gets him nowhere.
+It’s simple associative learning, and this is the primary way dogs learn.
+Through association and consequences.
+Negative or positive consequences.

 The Secret is in the details (and in your effort)